svrana/vranix.com/content/posts/fixing-selfhosting.md

 ---
-title: "Fixing self-hosting"
+title: "Problems with self-hosting"
 date: 2022-05-12T09:10:16-07:00
 draft: false
 ---

-## Even nerds do not want to run their own servers
+## Even nerds don't want to run their own servers

 This is a quote from Moxie Marlinspike's post [My first impressions of web3](https://moxie.org/2022/01/07/web3-first-impressions.html).
 This article is great critique of web3.
-He makes a number of good points, but what I found most interesting was his assertion that people do not want to run their own servers and never will.
-And I cannot stop thinking about this and not b/c I think he's wrong.
+He makes a number of good points, but what I found most interesting was his assertion that people do not want to run their own servers.
+And I cannot stop thinking about this and not b/c I think he's wrong, but b/c I think these challenges can be overcome.

 Moxie doesn't go into any detail but here are some of the problems.